bbc/news-weather-apps-playbook/accessibility/baseline.md

 # Accessibility - Our Baseline Commitment

-## Talk Back / Voice Over
+## TalkBack / VoiceOver

 **It is important that we always support navigation using audio cues on both platforms, to support our visually impaired users.
 The level of fidelity, however, must be determined by the fidelity of the feature at the time.**

-For a new experimental feature that we want to test with our users, it should be usable via Talk Back and/or Voice Over but there may be room for improvement.
+For a new experimental feature that we want to test with our users, it should be usable via TalkBack and/or VoiceOver (as applicable) but there may be room for improvement.

 For example, if a new test Promo needs every element swiping through in order to have it read out, that is likely okay at this stage since no information is being lost.